 Based on your preferences, you can increase the total weight of the keyboard by 2.2 lbs (1 kg) with these types of inserts.

 3. Mechanical Keyboards Have High-Quality Keycaps

-As highlighted earlier, mechanical keyboards provide a typing experience like no other type of keyboard in the market.
-Every component is designed to enhance the feel of the keyboard, especially the keycaps.
+As highlighted earlier, mechanical keyboards provide a typing experience like no other type in the market.
+Every component is designed to enhance the feel of it, especially the keycaps.